-HRM200 Computer Applications for Hospitality 3
+HRM200 Computer Applications for Hospitality 3 Credits

-for Hospitality 3 Credits This course is designed to introduce the student to the application of computers in hotel/motel management and the food service fields.
+This course is designed to introduce the student to the application of computers in hotel/motel management and the food service fields.
 Instruction covers applications for room reservations, labor management, inventories, and food and beverage costing.
 Students use the computer for completion of these hospitality applications.

-HRM210 Hospitality Marketing and Sales 3
+HRM210 Hospitality Marketing and Sales 3 Credits

-and Sales 3 Credits This course is designed to show students various forms of sales planning and the marketing of those plans.
+This course is designed to show students various forms of sales planning and the marketing of those plans.
 Utilizing a variety of sources, students analyze individual, group, and convention sales techniques and design promotional material aimed at these markets.